antonvw/wex/ROADMAP.md

 # roadmap
-- editing xml files corrupts the file, and writes before enter?
 - use new wxWidgets functionality, use wxUILocale, improve wex::app
   - and test new file open dialog
 - file read back for MSW (as we are using VS 2022)